Ok, so here’s the scoop.

 - Whisk coconut milk, sweetener, cocoa powder, instant coffee, vanilla extract, and mineral salt together over medium heat in a small saucepan, until frothy.

 - In a separate bowl, sprinkle gelatin over water and allow to sit for 1 minute to soften.
-Add softened gelatin to chocolate mixture and whisk over heat until completely dissolved.
+Add softened gelatin to the chocolate mixture and whisk over heat until completely dissolved.

 - Pour mixture into 4 small bowls and refrigerate for 1 hour before serving.